ThriceGood/NoteBook/README.md

 - Backend:  NodeJS, MongoDB
 - Frontend: JQuery, Bootstrap (bootswatch themes), Datatables, Summernote WYSIWYG editor

+Technical note: Page refreshing only happens when going to notes view and singular note view.
+Every other action like adding a project, saving a note, editing notes is made over AJAX with the content dynamically updated using JQuery.

 The project screen allows you to create projects to store related notes in.

 ![alt tag](https://raw.githubusercontent.com/ThriceGood/NoteBook/master/pictures/1.png)